nishkalavallabhi/jekyll-now/_posts/2017-07-10-ImbalanceRedux.md

 [Read online here](https://pdfs.semanticscholar.org/a8ef/5a810099178b70d1490a4e6fc4426b642cde.pdf)

-In continuation with my recent interest and practical and theoretical understanding of ways to handle class imbalance problem, I ended up reading this paper today.
+In accordance with my recent interest (and need!) for a practical and theoretical understanding of ways to handle class imbalance problem, I ended up reading this paper today.
 I found this via a twitter discussion on Yoav Goldberg's feed.

 Paper summary: This paper provides a theoretical understanding of class imbalance, and corroborates the theory by experiments with simulated and real datasets.